Artix, Ariège: Geography

 Artix is located some 7 km south-west of Pamiers and 4 km south of Saint-Victor-Rouzaud.
-Access to the commune is by the D13 road from Saint-Victor-Rouzaud in the north and passing through from the northern to the eastern edge of the commune continuing to Rieux-de-Pelleport in the south-east.
-Access to the village is by the Souleille de Touron country road branching off the D13 and going west to the village and continuing west to join the D431.
+Access to the commune is by the D13 road from Saint-Victor-Rouzaud in the north, passing through from the northern to the eastern edge of the commune and continuing to Rieux-de-Pelleport in the south-east.
+Access to the village is by the Souleille de Touron country road, branching off the D13, and going west to the village, and continuing west to join the D431.
 There is the hamlet of Le Prieu on the northern border of the commune.
-The commune is mixed farmland and forest.
+The commune is a mix of farmland and forest.

 The Ruisseau de Babots rises in the north of the commune and flows north to join the Estrique.
 The Ruisseau de Grave forms the western border of the commune as it flows north-east to join the Estrique.
-The Ruisseau d'Artix rises in the south of the commune and flows north-east gathering tributaries continuing east to join the Ariège near Rieux-de-Pelleport.
+The Ruisseau d'Artix rises in the south of the commune and flows north-east, gathering tributaries that continue east to join the Ariège near Rieux-de-Pelleport.